Message brokers#

 Attention

-We provide the option to connect to instances using an SSH key while the new RabbitMQ service is beta testing.
+You can connect to instances using an SSH key while the message brokder service is in a beta testing stage.
 This feature may be disabled in the future.

 3. Set the main service parameters: